Erectile Dysfunction (ED) is a male sexual condition that impairs a person’s ability to achieve erections.

 These include medicines like Sildenafil (Viagra), Tadalafil (Cialis), or Vardenafil (Levitra).

-These prescription medicines help enhance blood flow to the penis.
+These prescription ED medications help enhance blood flow to the penis.
 They are generally well-tolerated by most men.

 Having Diabetes should not prevent you from taking one of these drugs.
-They have no harmful interactions with Diabetes medications such as Glucophage (Metformin) or Insulin.
+They have no harmful interactions with Diabetes medications such as Glucophage (Metformin) or with the disease.

 Best ED pill for Diabetics

-Selecting the best ED medication for Diabetes depends on a person’s condition and needs.
+Choosing the right pill for Diabetes-induced ED depends on a person’s condition and needs.
 Your doctor will analyze which medicine works best for you.

-Currently, some of the common ED pills available on the market are:
+Currently, some of the common Erectile Dysfunction pills available on the market are:

 The generic versions of these medicines are also sold under various names.
-They work the same way as the brand-name versions, but are cheaper.
+They work the same way as the brand-name versions but are affordable.

 Viagra